TianyiShi2001/nom-pdb/README.md

 PDB parser implemented in Rust using nom.

-**NOTE: This crate is still in early development.
-Use it at your own risk.**
+**NOTE: This crate is in early development and the API has not yet been stabilized, so do not use this crate in production.
+If you have any suggestions, please don't hesitate to open an issue or make a PR!**

 ## Features